WHAT, WHERE, WHY

 The formation of GUE evolved from the identified needs of demanding global projects and was crafted by some of the industry’s leading explorers.
 The resulting training programs were developed to ensure that divers could pursue any interest they had, and as result, some of these divers would support a variety of global diving initiatives designed to explore and conserve the aquatic realm.

 The exploration and conservation activities within GUE communities are often documented under the direction of, or in cooperation with, various government, university, or nonprofit groups.
 GUE’s annual project report summarizes some of the most active projects.
 There are typically at least 20 projects highlighted each year, but there are many more ongoing exploration, documentation, and conservation initiatives organized by our members.
 More than 100 locations are regularly documented in approximately 40 countries through GUE’s Project Baseline conservation initiative.
+Learn more about GUE efforts over the past twenty years with this infographic.

 This research has resulted in the discovery of world-renowned shipwrecks, wide-ranging detection and recovery of ancient artifacts, and world-record cave penetrations.
 These feats place our divers in the most extreme environments, requiring 15-km/50,000-ft cave dives, diving in near-freezing temperatures, extensive 30-hour immersions, and an array of highly technical skills on projects using submersibles, support ships, and elaborate research objectives.